Submission Guidelines for Redux

 Please include the name of the journal(s) in which your story/essay/poems first appeared and the year of publication.

-Response time: You can generally expect to hear back within six weeks after the the open reading period closes.
+Response time: You can generally expect to hear back within four(ish) months after the the open reading period closes.

 Alas…there is no payment involved at this time, though you will have the comfort of knowing your work has found an additional audience.